NB Language of instruction is English

 During this course Blackboard is used.

-Articles are provided by the instructors.
-Students have to find one or two additional articles for their presentations and papers.
+Articles (approximately four per session) provided by the instructors, plus one or two additional articles for the presentation.

 Co-ordinator of this course is Dr. S.C.J.
 Huijbregts.